ChoTotOSS/rova-amqp/README.md

 function should take four parameters `(message, headers, deliveryInfo, ack)` and `ack.acknowledge()` should be called to ack a single message.

+When set schema path option `{schema: "/path/to/schemas"}`.
+Consumer will validate event payload by schema that specific in content_type header. ex : content_type: "avro/json+pet" . schema /path/to/schemas/pet.avsc will be use to validate payload.

 The `routingKeyInPayload` and `deliveryKeyInPayload` options determine if the reception process will inject the routingKey and deliveryKey, respectively, into the JSON payload received.
 These default to unset